ampproject/amphtml/extensions/amp-script/amp-script.md

 - A shorter `max-age` may prevent inclusion in AMP Caches that have a minimum SXG lifetime.
 For instance, the Google AMP Cache requires at least [4 days](https://github.com/ampproject/amppackager/blob/releases/docs/cache_requirements.md#google-amp-cache) (345600 seconds).
 Note that there's currently no reason to select `max-age` longer than 7 days (604800 seconds), due to the [maximum](https://wicg.github.io/webpackage/draft-yasskin-http-origin-signed-responses.html#name-signature-validity) set by the SXG spec.

 If you don't publish signed exchanges, `max-age` does nothing.

-**nodom (optional)**
-There are situations in which you may wish to use `<amp-script>` as solely a data-layer, rather than using it to manipulate dom.
-The `nodom` attribute removes the ability for the `<amp-script>` to make dom modifications, in favor of a signficantly smaller bundle size and therefore better performance.
-It also renders the `<amp-script>` invisible, removing the need for specifying height and width.

 **common attributes**